efeuruk/news-app/README.md

 The project is bootstraped with vite's [react-ts](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)

-This is a news app for innoscripta's frontend take home challange.
+This is a news app.
 It uses three different api sources to fetch data, which are;

 - [News Api](https://newsapi.org/)
 - [The Guardian](https://open-platform.theguardian.com/)